priyanshsood64-lang/Induction-demo/README.md

 classroom.

 After the test we wnet to the auditorium.
-There our professors Rakesh kumar, Ravindra garg sir and other senior teacher gave us some speeches on the discipline and how to follow uor profession and stay motivated until we achieve
+There our professors Rakesh Kumar, Ravindra Garg sir and other senior teacher gave us some speeches on the discipline and how to follow uor profession and stay motivated until we achieve